lzrvch/spikebench/README.md

 </p>

 # Citing PySpikeLib
-Please cite this wotk in your publications if it helps your research:
+Please cite this work in your publications if it helps your research:

 ```
 @article{lazarevich2020neural,